 You can learn more about obesity and get support from Obesity UK, the leading charity dedicated to supporting people living with obesity.

 Did you know?

 Veggies keep you full for longer.
 They are low in calories and high in fibre – they make great snacks too.

 Type 2 diabetes

 Type 2 diabetes is a common condition that causes the level of sugar (glucose) in the blood to become too high.
-We can reduce the risk of type 2 diabetes by:
+Being overweight can increase your chances of developing the condition, but we can reduce the risk of type 2 diabetes by:

 - eating more healthily